AndyObtiva/glimmer-dsl-swt/README.md

 - Task Start Date table column has a custom sort comparator block
 - Additional (secondary) sort properties are applied when sorting by Task, Project, or Duration in the order specified

+`bind(model, :property, read_only_sort: true)` could be used with items to make sorting not propagate sorting changes to model.

 #### Tree